 There's an odd irony in the fact that Heroman, arguably one of the most American anime out there, has no American release.
 The manga has been released outside of Japan but not the anime.
 This is mainly because of the infighting between Buena Vista Entertainment (owned by Disney) and Studio BONES made it difficult to get a proper American home video release.

 The Hunter × Hunter OVAs.
 They're a continuation of the 1999 anime adaptation after it Overtook the Manga and had to be Cut Short, but Viz Media never bothered licensing or dubbing them, even after getting through all 62 episodes of the television series.

 Ashita no Nadja, despite being very popular in most of Europe and Asia, has not been aired in any English-speaking countries.
-Hoewever, Cartoon Network's Latin American service aired Nadja back in the 2000's, and William Winkler also dubbed the series as a movie.
+However, Cartoon Network's Latin American service (the same one on American cable that sometimes airs Powerpuff Girls Z) aired Nadja back in the 2000's, and William Winkler also dubbed the series as a movie.

 Tama And Friends only had 13 episodes dubbed into English.
 The rest of the episodes are hard to find.

 Attack No. 1 will probably never get released on DVD in the United States.
 It is puzzling, why, since the series is quite popular and an English dub does exist.
 That there's no licensing ban is proven by Germany, where all episodes got released on DVD.